 Let’s look at MOBAs which are games that fit under the strategy label.
 Urban dictionary describes it as “a new gaming genre.
 Spawned from early forums from the custom map for Starcraft called ‘Aeon of Strife’ and evolved into the most recent Defense of the Ancients or ‘DotA’.”
 Basically, a MOBA is a style of game that requires players to use powerful heroes to take out the opponents’ base.
 Players use a strategy to do this, but most won’t describe DOTA or LoL as strategy, they call them MOBAs because that is ‘most appropriate’.

 Again take a look at Google for ‘Battle Royale’.
-This is a game genre which is only won once there is a last man standing.
+This is a game genre that is only won once there is a last man standing.
 Players must hunt for supplies and kill opponents along the way.
 Unfortunately, this label is too broad.
 For example, a game that could fall under this category is Worms.
-No where does the definition say that the game has to exclusively be 3D.
+Nowhere does the definition say that the game has to exclusively be 3D.
 However, it’s classified as the following tags: strategy, multiplayer, action, and turn-based.
 While these tags aim to give players a better understanding of the game style, it doesn’t always do the job.
 This is what I am talking about.

 Finally, I’d like to use an example from The Game Awards in regards to labeling.
 Different games are nominated in categories with little or no description as to what qualifies.
 The largest example of when a category didn’t quite work comes from last year under Best Action/Adventure.
 Mario Odyssey was clumped in with games like Uncharted: The Lost Legacy, Assassin’s Creed: Origins, The Legend of Zelda: Breath of the Wild, and Horizon Zero Dawn.
 It’s not that Mario isn’t action or adventure; it’s that this game is more of a platformer.
 The game is classified as both labels.
 The issue I have with Mario being in the running with the other has a lot to do with its graphics.
 The art styles in all five games are unique but four of them are much more realistic while Mario is more cartoon styled.
 As I said, the game can fit a genre and yet not be at the same level.